-PJ Library is sending a bonus with the June PJ Library book--summer Travel Tags!
-Inspired by a traditional Jewish prayer (The Traveler’s Prayer), family members can express their own wishes for the family trip and attach them to a backpack, a suitcase – or even a bicycle or tricycle handle, if your trip is around the neighborhood.
+In summer 2017, PJ Library sent a bonus with the June PJ Library books--summer Travel Tags!
+Inspired by a traditional Jewish prayer (The Traveler’s Prayer), family members could use the tags to express their own wishes for the family trip and attach them to a backpack, a suitcase – or even a bicycle or tricycle handle, for a trip around the neighborhood.
 Scroll down for tips, activities, and videos all about traveling with your family.

 Share photos of your Travel Tags on